Rights and freedoms in Canada

 Minority-language educational rights

-In the predominantly English-speaking provinces and all the territories, citizens whose mother tongue is French or who attended French-language primary schools, or whose child has or is receiving primary or secondary school instruction in French, have a constitutional right to send all their children to French-language schools.
-In Quebec, citizens who received their primary education in English, or who have a child who was or is being taught in English, have the constitutional right to send all their children to English-language schools.
+- In Quebec, citizens who received their primary education in English in Quebec, or who have a child who was or is being taught in English in Quebec, have the constitutional right to send all their children to English-language schools.

-A number of provisions in the Charter, and elsewhere in the Constitution, specifically protect the rights of the Aboriginal peoples (Indian, Inuit, and Métis) of Canada.
-These provisions
+The Charter and the Constitution protect the rights of the Aboriginal peoples (Indian, Inuit, and Métis) of Canada.

-The Charter specifically states that the rights and freedoms it guarantees cannot be used to take away any rights that Aboriginal peoples now have or may acquire in the future (for example, from the settlement of land claims).
+The Charter cannot take away or diminish those rights, or any other rights or freedoms that Aboriginal peoples may acquire in the future (for example, from the settlement of land claims).

-The Charter does not embody all our rights as Canadians; it only guarantees basic minimum rights.
-We all have other rights derived from federal, provincial, territorial, international and common law.
-Similarly, Parliament or a provincial or territorial legislature can always add to our rights.
+The Charter guarantees many basic human rights and fundamental freedoms.
+But we all have other rights that come from federal, provincial, territorial, international, and common law.
+Also, Parliament or a provincial or territorial legislature can always add to our rights.